 WHAT ABOUT "DORMANT OIL" SPRAYS?

 We are often asked about dormant oil sprays.
 They are still routinely applied by many companies and can be beneficial in some cases.
-We have largely abandoned the use of oil sprays for a number of reasons:
+We abandoned the use of oil sprays many years ago for a number of reasons:

 1. Dormant oil sprays are promoted as a less toxic alternative to the use of insecticides and miticides.
 In fact, they are less likely to harm beneficial insects and if applied properly, with correct timing and technique can help to control scale insects and possibly cool season mites.
 They may also be effective for some adelgids.
 Our experience has been that even with good equipment and good technique, control has been limited and disappointing to us and our customers.

 2. Oils work by "smothering" the insects or mites.
 In order for this to happen, a continuous layer of oil must be applied to all the plant tissues and must persist for long enough to kill the pest.
 The optimal conditions for this to happen include a specific temperature range at the time of application, correct humidity conditions and the timing has to be right to contact the pest during a vulnerable stage of its life cycle.

 3. Oils can cause damage to some evergreens and some tissues and young foliage on deciduous trees.
 In many cases, this damage is worse than the damage of the pest being treated.